-So who should you subscribe to on YouTube to find more farming and ranching content?
+So which Farmers on YouTube should you follow to find more farming and ranching content?

 Cody is a vlogging cow veterinarian from Alberta.
 His fun, creative and entertaining videos give us insight into the daily life of health care in the cattle business.
 Cody’s Facebook is a great supplement to his story.